AMATEUR RADIO IS A HOBBY FIRST! WE’RE HERE TO BUILD SOMETHING BETTER!

 Looking ahead, Phase 3 takes the program nationwide.
 The vision is ambitious: launch 150 high-altitude balloons, deploy 50 spacecraft—one representing each state—and impact more than one million students.
 By removing traditional barriers and giving students direct access to real aerospace experiences, the Dream Big Project is helping shape the next generation of innovators, explorers, and problem-solvers.

-Walt Hudson K4OGO better known as “Salty Walt” is an amateur radio operator who brings a hands-on, real-world approach to portable operating.
-Through his YouTube channel, Coastal Waves & Wires, he shares practical ideas, antenna builds, and field-tested setups, often right from the shoreline showing how simple gear and a bit of creativity can lead to successful contacts.
+Walt Hudson, K4OGO, better known throughout amateur radio as "Salty Walt," brings a hands-on, real-world approach to portable operating.
+Through his YouTube channel, Coastal Waves & Wires, Walt shares practical antenna builds, field-tested radio setups, and operating adventures from beaches, parks, and coastal locations where he demonstrates that successful amateur radio doesn't have to be complicated or expensive.

-Walt’s focus is clear: make antenna building approachable.
+Walt's focus is clear: make antenna building approachable.
 His work emphasizes doing over theory, encouraging operators to get outside, experiment, and learn by building.
-Whether it’s a basic vertical or a more creative design, his approach removes the intimidation factor and replaces it with curiosity and confidence.
+Whether it's a simple vertical antenna, an end-fed wire, or a creative field-expedient design, his approach removes the intimidation factor and replaces it with curiosity and confidence.

-That same philosophy carries into his book, Salty Walt’s Portable Antenna Sketchbook, published by ARRL.
-The book features 15 portable antenna designs, each illustrated from Walt’s own notebook and paired with practical guidance for real-world use.
-Rather than diving deep into complex theory, it focuses on simple materials, clear layouts, and getting operators on the air quickly making it especially useful for POTA activators and anyone interested in portable radio.
+That same philosophy carries into his book, Salty Walt's Portable Antenna Sketchbook, published by the ARRL.
+The book features portable antenna designs illustrated from Walt's own notebook and paired with practical guidance for real-world use.
+Rather than focusing on complex engineering concepts, the book emphasizes simple materials, portable deployment, and getting operators on the air quickly—making it especially valuable for POTA activators, field operators, and anyone interested in portable radio.
+The ARRL has recognized Walt's impact on portable operating and antenna experimentation, highlighting how his practical designs have inspired operators to build and deploy antennas in the field.

-What makes Salty Walt’s work stand out is its balance of simplicity and creativity.
-His designs are easy to follow, but they also invite experimentation.
-He shows that you don’t need perfect conditions or advanced equipment to make radio work—you just need to try.
+What makes Salty Walt's work stand out is its balance of simplicity, creativity, and encouragement.
+His projects are easy to follow, but they also invite experimentation.
+He demonstrates that you don't need perfect conditions, expensive equipment, or a complicated station to enjoy amateur radio—you simply need the willingness to try something new.

 SatNOGS is a global, open-source network of satellite ground stations built by everyday people who want to explore space from right here on Earth.
 Designed to observe and receive signals from low earth orbit (LEO) satellites including CubeSats and even the International Space Station.
 SatNOGS turns curiosity into capability by giving individuals the tools to track, capture, and share real satellite data.